Kaltsoon/data-management-and-databases/slides/10-database-normalisation/database-normalisation.md

 - In contrast, `empno → surname` is a _non-transitive dependency_, because `surname` is _not a determinant of any functional dependency_ in the relation

 ---
+-->

+# Normal forms

+- _Normal form_ refers to a set of normalisation rules that a database relation should follow inorder to be considered "normalized" and thus _well-organized_
+- During the course we will cover the most common normal forms: _first normal form_ (1NF), _second normal form_ (2NF), _third normal form_ (3NF) and _Boyce-Codd normal form_ (BCNF)
+- Each normal form from 1NF to BNCF adds more rules to the previous normal form
+- For example, the 2NF includes all rules of the 1NF and additional rules
+- The Boyce-Codd Normal Form (BCNF) is the strictest of these normal forms

+---

+# First normal form (1NF)

+- A relation is in the _first normal form_ (1NF) if the following rules apply:
+  - All attributes in a relation _must have atomic values_.
+No multi-valued attributes are allowed
+  - A relation _must have a primary key_ and all its _attributes must be dependent on the primary key_

+---

+# Second normal form (2NF)

+- A relation is in the _second normal form_ (2NF) if the following rules apply:
+  - Relation is in 1NF
+  - Relation has no _partial functional dependencies_, meaning that there is no _part of a candidate key_ that uniquely determines a _non-candidate-key_ attribute
+- Let's consider the following relation:
+  <pre>ClubMembership (<u>empno</u>, <u>clubno</u>, clubname, joindate)</pre>
+- The relation has a _partial functional dependency_ `{empno, clubno} → clubname`, because the functional dependency `clubno → clubname` exists in the relation
+- That is, the relation _is not in 2NF_

+---

+# Third normal form

+- A relation is in the _third normal form_ (3NF) if the following rules apply:
+  - Relation is in 1NF
+  - Relation has no functional dependency between two _non-candidate-key_ attributes, meaning no _non-candidate-key_ attribute is allowed to be _transitively_ dependent on any _candidate key_ within the relation
+- Let's consider the following relation schema:
+  <pre>Employee (<u>empno</u>, surname, firstname, deptno, deptname)</pre>
+- The relation has functional dependencies `empno → deptno` and `deptno → deptname`, causing `deptname` to be _transitively dependent_ on `empno` via `deptno`
+- That is, the relation _is not in 3NF_

+---

 # Boyce-Codd Normal Form (BCNF)

-- _Normal form_ refers to a set of normalisation rules that a database relation should follow inorder to be considered "normalized" and thus _well-organized_
-- The _Boyce-Codd Normal Form (BCNF)_ is one such normal form
 - We simplify the rules of BCNF we will have the following limitations during the course:
   - We only focusing on _non-trivial functional depdencies_
   - Instead of including any superkeys in our analysis, we narrow the analysis to _candidate keys_
   - We do not allow any attribute that _does not have a determinant_ within the relation

----

-# Boyce-Codd Normal Form (BCNF)

 - With these limitations the BCNF has the following rules for a relation:
   - Each determinant is a candidate key
   - All attribute values are atomic (single values)